desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 key(s).
 Their contents MUST be identical to the corresponding records published at the Child's apex.

-Existing use of CDS/CDNSKEY records is specified at the Child apex only ([@!RFC7344], Section 4.1).
+Existing use of CDS/CDNSKEY records was specified at the Child apex only ([@!RFC7344], Section 4.1).
 This protocol extends the use of these record types to non-apex owner names for the purpose of DNSSEC bootstrapping.
 To exclude the possibility of semantic collision,